laurelherting/lmh-headspace/AWS/services.md

 * Warm standby - lowest downtime

 ### Elasticity
-* divert traffic to instances:
+* Divert traffic to instances:
   * based on demand
   * with least load